BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         (typically diffs) will be used for all other files

     --dtprofile=s...
-        affects only the xml2 report; can be specified multiple times;
+        affects only the xml report; can be specified multiple times;
         defines profiles to be used to generate an example DT instance

         for example, specify Baseline to select the latest version of the